machinekeepslearning/pycustomnets/README.md

 This is meant to be my version of tensorflow and while its definitely not as good as tensorflow for now, It does have same basic functions.

-This project is also a package which can be downloaded through pip
+This project is also a package which can be downloaded through pip (It doesn't work yet, will be fixed soon maybe)

 Right now this project has:
 -Activation functions